 One of the things you can do to ensure your staff can work uninterruptedly and efficiently is to provide them with the right tools for the job.
 For example, developer productivity depends on tools different from those used by sales representatives, so take that into account when assigning a budget for resources and choosing which to use.

-While some tools, such as for time tracking, have universal uses in the company, or can be utilized in various ways by different teams in the company, others don’t allow such conveniences.
+While some tools, such as time tracking, have universal uses in the company or can be utilized in various ways by different teams in the company, others don’t allow such conveniences.

 These are all questions worth seriously considering and acting on in order to help employees be more productive by using the right tools.